 This is called a flash flood.
 Flash floods can come quickly from remote rainfall and can suddenly appear on the lower slopes, and can pack a punch and catch people off guard.
 When this fast-moving floodwater flowing down the gulch hits the floodplain, it slows down, loses energy, and spreads out in the widening part of the streambed.
 This wide area of the lower gulch is an areas known locally as Fong’s gulch.

-Detention Basin: The total estimated capacity of the stormwater detained in a 12.8 acre site like this could be in the range of 4 million gallons, even if it is just 1 foot deep.
+Detention Basin: The total estimated capacity of the stormwater detained in a 12.8-acre site like this could be in the range of 4 million gallons, even if it is just 1 foot deep.
 This stormwater usually contains many tons of silt and soil coming in stormwater from upcountry.
 This stormwater also contains many other unhealthy contaminants as well.
 And if the flow of the stormwater is allowed to slow down enough, in this de facto detention basin, the silt and soil suspended in the stormwater will settle out onto the ground.
-This site formerly known as Fongs Gulch and the Hoonani subdivision, has recently been sold off to Oahu property developer Peter Savio for the Kihei Wailani Villages housing project.
-Unfortunately, if built, this will reduce the area’s ability to manage floodwaters, and increase flooding in the area and increase flooding risks for neighbors and future residents.
+[CONTENT REMOVED]

-Canyonized Streambed: This narrowing of the gulch was caused by irresponsible development of several houses built that were right into the stream bed here.
-The stormwater flowing down the this narrowed “canyonized” streambed will then flow under South Kihei road through a single narrow “con-span” culvert.
+Canyonized Streambed: This narrowing of the gulch [CONTENT REMOVED].
+The stormwater flowing down this narrowed “canyonized” streambed will then flow under South Kihei road through a single narrow “con-span” culvert.
 This is culvert one of the most notorious bottlenecks in the Waipuilani Gulch watershed.

 This constriction has been the cause of many flooding events in recent times and has caused problems for residents and for motorists as stormwater floods nearby roadways.